TorSalve/interview-data-ATHCC/README.md

 We investigate the relation between mid-air haptic stimuli and user experience by using an ultrasonic haptic device.
 Due to the large design space of stimuli the ultrasonic haptic device can produce, we have to limit our investigation to a set of stimulation parameters.
-Here we describe the design space and explain the set of parameters included in our studies.
+Here we describe the design space and explain the set of parameters included in our study.

 Each stimulus induced by ultrasonic mid-air haptic devices consists of a set of primary and secondary parameters.
 The primary parameters are the focal point intensity and position.